ODA-js/oda-js-documentation/README.md

 # Overview

-This is a documentation for API part of project.
+This is a ODA documentation.